Jodie grew up in France over 20 years and only returned to the UK in 2002 to study History, French and Spanish at Nottingham University.

 Jodie first moved to Nigel and Ann Taylor’s base Washbrook Farm in 2004 where she worked and rode for the Taylors, eventually putting her studies aside and choosing to set up her own yard and concentrate on pursuing a career in Eventing.
 Nigel himself, a prolific event rider in his time with a wealth of experience at top level, still helps Jodie with the jumping and XC phases playing an invaluable role in her career.
-As for dressage, Jodie is trained by the inspirational Andrew Fletcher who has bought both her and her horses on no end in the last couple of years, in their ongoing strive for perfection.
+As for dressage, Jodie is trained by the inspirational Andrew Fletcher who has bought both her and her horses on no end in the last few years, in their ongoing strive for perfection.

-Selected for the Lottery Funded World Class Programme in 2013, Jodie has been recognised as one of Great Britain's leading stars for the future and now has access to all the World Class benefits of Team GB including mentoring, coaching, medicine, psychology, human and equine sports science.
+Selected for the Lottery Funded World Class Programme in 2013, Jodie has been recognised as one of Great Britain's leading stars for the future and given access to all the World Class benefits of Team GB including mentoring, coaching, medicine, psychology, human and equine sports science.
 The aim of the World Class Development Programme is to identify Britain's most talented up and coming athletes and maximise their potential to deliver success on the international stage.

 How did you start riding?

 I've always been fascinated by horses but it wasn't until the age of ten, whilst on holiday in Provence, that I had my first riding lesson.
-I caught the bug immediately, my room was covered in posters and I spent countless nights planning my future yard and naming the potential inhabitants!
+I caught the bug immediately, my room was covered in posters and I spent countless nights planning my future yard and naming it's potential inhabitants!